 - Seek assistance from ASHA's Multicultural Issues Board (MIB), Office of Multicultural Affairs (OMA) staff, Multicultural Constituency Groups, and/or other related organizations.

 For more information, see Multicultural Affairs and Resources.

 ASHA’s cardinal documents are the Code of Ethics, the Scope of Practice in Audiology, Scope of Practice in Speech-Language Pathology, Speech Language Pathology Assistant Scope of Practice and position statements.
 These documents are written for and by ASHA members and approved by our governance to promulgate best practices and standards in the professions of audiology and speech-language pathology.

 How is a cardinal document approved?

 Once a draft of the cardinal document has been developed, it undergoes professional editing and peer review, which is usually an online process.
-Following the peer review process, a resolution is prepared for submission to the Board of Directors requesting that the cardinal document be approved (See page 10 Resolutions in the Committee Toolkit).
+Following the peer review process, a resolution is prepared for submission to the Board of Directors requesting that the cardinal document be approved (see page 10, Resolutions, in the Committee Toolkit [PDF]).

 What is the peer review process for cardinal documents?